Skip links

 Not Knowing When to Search for the Mountain Gorillas

-Depending on the state of the forest, locating the mountain gorillas might take two hours to three quarters of the day.
+Depending on the state of the forest, locating the mountain gorillas might take two to three quarters of the day.
 The mountain gorillas never stop looking for vegetation to sustain their pure physique during the day and night.

 The ranger guide travels the path the mountain gorillas were sighted on yesterday while beginning the gorilla hike.
-On the other hand, depending on the location of their food or in case they battle with another family and loose, they may go further than where they are supposed to be.
+On the other hand, depending on the location of their food or in case they battle with another family and lose, they may go further than where they are supposed to be.

 Success in finding the mountain gorillas depends on some degree of patience.